ezhuk/dotfiles/README.md

 ## Installation

-Clone this repository somewhere (e.g., ~/.dotfiles) and then run the [installation script](install).
-It will create appropriate symlinks in your home directory and won't replace already existing files unless told otherwise.
+Clone this repository and run the [installation script](install).
+It will create symlinks in your home directory and won't replace already existing files unless told otherwise.

 ```bash
 git clone https://github.com/ezhuk/dotfiles.git ~/.dotfiles